seabeya/tech-stack/go/README.md

 #### 🔻 #1.
 An executable Go project with no extra packages.

-1. Create a directory called `myapp` for the project.
+1. Create a directory called `myapp`.
 2. Initialize a project (module):
    ```sh
    go mod init github.com/username/myapp